freistli/ModernizeApp/Docs/Host standard UWP controls in MFC MDI project using XAML Islands.md

     public:
         void AdjustLayout();
     ```

-4. In MFCAPPView.CPP, add code into the CMFCAppView::OnDraw function, it adds XAML RelativePanel, TextBox, InkCanvas, and InkToolbar, and a background image into the default document view:
+ 4. Initialize WindowsXamlManager in MFCApp instance.

+    Add WindowsXamlManager member in MFCAPP.h:

     ```C++
+    WindowsXamlManager winxamlmanager = WindowsXamlManager{ nullptr };
+    ```

+    And initialize XMAL framework core window in MFCAPP.CPP:

+    ```C++
+    //Initialize the XAML framework's core window for the current thread.
+    BOOL CMFCAppApp::InitInstance()
+    {
+        ...
+        winxamlmanager = WindowsXamlManager::InitializeForCurrentThread();
+        ...
+    }
+    ```

+5. In MFCAPPView.CPP, add code into the CMFCAppView::OnDraw function, it adds XAML RelativePanel, TextBox, InkCanvas, and InkToolbar, and a background image into the default document view:

+    ```C++
     if (_desktopWindowXamlSource == nullptr)
 	{
 		//XAML Island section

-		// Initialize the XAML framework's core window for the current thread. winxamlmanager = WindowsXamlManager::InitializeForCurrentThread();

 		// This Hwnd will be the window handler for the Xaml Island: A child window that contains Xaml.
 		HWND hWndXamlIsland = nullptr;